 Although this clay type has some colour varieties, they are mostly light-coloured.
 They are only slightly plastic as compared to other clay types, making it difficult to work with.
 Consequently, it is usually mixed with Ball clay to help improve its workability.
 Two major colours of kaolin exist, white kaolin and red kaolin.
 The former is more common and is widely used as detailed below.
 Red kaolin is broadly similar, except has a red colouration due to the oxidation of iron oxide.

 Most porcelain items are made of a perfect mixture of kaolin and ball clay.
 Kaolin is widely used for the production of glossy paper.
 It is also commonly used in the production of morphine.

 This clay type is highly plastic and contains only a few mineral impurities.
 Their colours vary depending on the state of the material.
 They are usually dark grey when moist and light grey or light bluff when they are fired.
-The temperature at which they fire to mature hardness isn’t as high as porcelain clays at 1280ºC.
+The temperature at which they fire to mature hardness isn’t as high as porcelain clays at 1,280 °C.

-Stoneware Clays are highly plastic clays.
+Stoneware clays are highly plastic clays.
 These plastic clays are rarely found in their pure state and are usually hard and durable when fired.
 They are known as stoneware due to the stone-like characteristics they exhibit when they are fired.
-Stoneware clays are hard, dense surface with a variegated colour.
+Stoneware clays are hard, dense surfaces with a variegated colour.
 For the most part, they are fired to maturity at a temperature range of about 1,176 °C and 1,237 °C for mid-fire stoneware clay bodies and to about 1,204 °C to 1,224 °C for high-fire stoneware clays.

 This clay type is an excellent option for functional pieces like dinnerware because of its hard and durable qualities.
 It is for this reason that it is the go-to clay type of production potters.
 Stoneware bonds fittingly well with its glazes and is usually leak-proof when fired to maturity.